MasWag/FalCAuN/site/docs/examples.md

 Examples
 ========

 The following is a list of examples.
 To run the `Kotlin` examples, you need to install [kscript](https://github.com/kscripting/kscript).
 To run the `Jupyter` example, you need to set up [Jupyter](https://jupyter.org/) with the [kotlin-jupyter](https://github.com/Kotlin/kotlin-jupyter) kernel.
+Some examples use the Python binding and require [JEP](https://github.com/ninia/jep).

 Examples not requiring MATLAB/Simulink
 --------------------------------------